Xu Changsheng

 Xu Changsheng (徐常胜) is a Chinese computer scientist.
 He is a professor at the Institute of Automation of the Chinese Academy of Sciences in Beijing and Executive Director of China-Singapore Institute of Digital Media.

+In 2012, he was elected an ACM Distinguished Member.
 He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2014 for his contributions to multimedia content analysis.